swapable/httpClient/README.md

 # httpClient
-Facilitate the swapability of HTTP client dependencies in a Node.js project.
+Facilitate the swappability of HTTP client dependencies in a Node.js project.

-## Swapability
+## Swappability
 Dependency injection's fraternal twin.

 Dependencies, and the security vulnerabilities that come with them, are burdens on node.js project maintainers.
 We want to promote code that makes replacing 1 dependency with another easy.